local-first-web/auth/src/connection/README.md

 | PROVE           | PROVE       |
 | VERIFY          | VERIFY      |

-Q: How does Bob know he's talking to a team member?
+Q : How does Bob know he's talking to a team member?
-A: He validates his own invitation after getting in
+A : He validates his own invitation after getting in